- Legislative Bill Room

 The State Treasurer's responsibilities during the early 1900s were to oversee the collection of taxes and to ensure that collected funds were safely guarded.
 A series of California Bank Acts significantly changed and expanded the Treasurer's role by allowing state funds to be deposited in commercial banks.

 For the first time, these Bank Acts allowed the investment of state funds and established the Treasurer as overseer of those investments.
 As a result of these acts, today's Treasurer is also responsible for raising revenue by selling bonds and, as Chairperson of the Pooled Money Investment Board, overseeing the investment of inactive funds.
-In effect the Treasurer is the State's tax collector, banker, guardian of funds, and asset manager.
+In effect, the Treasurer is the State's tax collector, banker, guardian of funds, and asset manager.

 Protecting California's Financial Assets

 A new steel vault was constructed in 1928.
-By that time a series of California Bank Acts allowed for the deposit of state funds in commercial banks.
+By that time, a series of California Bank Acts allowed for the deposit of state funds in commercial banks.
 State bonds and securities, rather than gold and silver, now occupied the majority of the vault's space.

-The steel vault was used until 1975, when the Capitol Restoration Project began and the State Treasury was moved to its current location at 915 Capitol Mall, across the street from the State Capitol.
+The steel vault was used until 1975, when the Capitol Restoration Project began and the State Treasury was moved to its current location at 915 Capitol Mall, across 10th Street from the State Capitol.
 The vault at Capitol Mall is an example of modern-day technology.
 The 23-ton main door is made of a combination of various metals and concrete designed to prevent drilling and torching.
 It has a combination lock that requires two people to open it.
 The vault contains three airlocks and two emergency ventilators to provide air to anyone who might become locked inside.
 Sound and motion detectors that are linked to an alarm system electronically survey the area surrounding the vault.

-In 1949, workers demolished the apse to make way for the East Annex, a massive six-story addition grafted to the east side of the Capitol.
-The apse, long considered one of the most distinctive portions of the Capitol, could not be replaced during the 1970s restoration.
+In 1949, workers demolished the Apse to make way for the East Annex, a massive, six-story addition grafted to the east side of the Capitol.
+The Apse, long considered one of the most distinctive portions of the Capitol, could not be replaced during the 1970s restoration.